 The downside, for example, is that it is usually only a tiny fraction of the entire range that is produced sustainably.

 On the other hand, the aim is that the customer faster forgets that the clothes he is buying despite everything, was produced under inhuman conditions.

 So one product is taken from the entire range and highlighted with the keyword "sustainability" so that the rest is forgotten more quickly.

 It is just as bold that some companies specifically emphasize sustainability characteristics that are already required by law.
-To this day, companies still sell hairspray or mattresses with the claim "CFC-free", although this substance has been banned by law since 1991anyway.
+To this day, companies still sell hairspray or mattresses with the statement "CFC-free", although this substance has been banned by law since 1991 anyway.

 Companies should definitely be careful here.
-Once the customer becomes aware of this manipulative approach, he will definitely lose confidence in the brand and the company.
+If the customer first becomes aware of this manipulative approach, he will definitely lose confidence in the brand and the company.

 Especially in "social media" times, a kind of boycott can quickly be called for and the respective company can quickly feel this behavior.